shamasshahid/SSRadioButtonsController/README.md

 # SSRadioButtonsController
 A Radio Button Controller class for iOS written in Swift.
-All you need to do is to create an SSRadioButtonController object and add your UIButtons to it.
+All you need to do is to create an `SSRadioButtonController` object and add your `UIButton`s to it.
 It will automatically handle selecting and deselecting without interfering with your own implementations.
-If you want your buttons to have a radioButton circle next to them, use the custom class SSRadioButton.
+If you want your buttons to have a radioButton circle next to them, use the custom class `SSRadioButton`.

 ![Demo](https://github.com/shamasshahid/SSRadioButtonsController/blob/master/demoRadioButtons.gif?raw=true)